-The Malmesbury Neighbourhood Plan Area (the Plan Area) covers the area of three parishes - Malmesbury, St. Paul Malmesbury Without and Brokenborough.
+Malmesbury Neighbourhood Plan Area (the Plan Area) covers the area of three parishes

+Malmesbury, St. Paul Malmesbury Without and Brokenborough.
 This is known as the Area Designation and is described as follows:

-Malmesbury Town: The built up area of Malmesbury Town is defined as comprising the areas within the framework boundaries identified on this map around Malmesbury, Burton Hill, Swindon Road including Cowbridge and Foxley and Common Roads.
-Burton Hill, Swindon Road including Cowbridge and Foxley and Common Roads are included as they function as part of the main town.

-St. Paul Malmesbury Without Parish: including the small villages of Corston and Milbourne.
+Malmesbury Town: The built up area of Malmesbury Townis defined as comprising the areas within the framework boundaries identified on this map around Malmesbury, Burton Hill, Swindon Road including Cowbridge and Foxley and Common Roads.
+Burton Hill, Swindon Road including Cowbridge and Foxley and St. Paul Malmesbury Without Parish: including the small villages of Corston and Milbourne.